 Located in Los Angeles city in California, Dodger Stadium has a seating capacity of 56,000. and it is the third oldest in the US.
 The Stadium was the first Major League Baseball Stadium (MLB) to be built with 100% private financing.
 Groundbreaking for the construction of Dodger Stadium was on September 17, 1959.
 It was completed in 1962 at the cost of $23 million (equivalent to $182 million dollars in 2017).
 Dodger Stadium has been designed to allow for future expansion of up to 85,000 seats.
 However, the seating capacity has remained at 56,000 since the stadium was constructed.
 Dodger Stadium is still presently the largest baseball stadium in the US.

-Yankee Stadium is located in the New York City borough of the Bronx, and has a seating capacity of 49,642.
-Constructed in 1963, it was originally home of the Bronx Bombers.
+Yankee Stadium is located in the New York City borough of the Bronx, and has a seating capacity of 47,309 making it the six largest stadium in the US.
+Constructed in 1923, it was originally home of the Bronx Bombers.
 In 2009, the new Yankee Stadium was built to replace the original stadium.
 The 52,325-seat replacement came at the cost of $2.3 billion, and sits one block north of the original stadium, which has now been converted to a public park.
 Construction on the new stadium took several years, originally starting in 2006 and seeing its fair share of controversies throughout its construction.
 Among these controversies were concerns over superfluous government spending and loss of public green space.